 Back pain is a top medical complaint.
 It’s also a leading cause of missed work.
 According to the National Institute of Neurological Disorders and Stroke, virtually all adults will seek attention for back pain at some point in their lives.
-The institute reports that Americans spend about $50 billion a year on treating low back pain.
+The American Chiropractic Association reports that Americans spend about $50 billion a year on treating back pain.

 There are many possible causes of low back pain.
-Usually the cause is mechanical, which means it’s caused by trauma from a sudden strain on the spine.
+Usually it’s caused by trauma from a sudden strain on the spine.
 But you should be aware that back pain can also signal a more serious condition called ankylosing spondylitis.

 Unlike ordinary back pain, ankylosing spondylitis (AS) is not caused by physical trauma to the spine.
-Rather, it is a chronic condition caused by inflammation in the vertebrae (the bones of the spine).
+Rather, it’s a chronic condition caused by inflammation in the vertebrae (the bones of the spine).
 AS is a form of spinal arthritis.

-Although intermittent flare-ups of spinal pain and stiffness are the most common symptoms, the disease can also affect other joints, as well as the eyes and the intestines.
-In advanced AS, abnormal bone growth in the vertebrae may cause joints to fuse, severely reducing mobility.
-Patients may also experience vision problems, or inflammation in other joints, such as the knees and ankles.
+The most common symptoms are intermittent flare-ups of spinal pain and stiffness.
+However, the disease can also affect other joints, as well as the eyes and the intestines.
+In advanced AS, abnormal bone growth in the vertebrae may cause joints to fuse.
+This can severely reduce mobility.
+People with AS may also experience vision problems, or inflammation in other joints, such as the knees and ankles.

-Sign #1: Unexplained pain in the lower back.
+Sign #1: You have unexplained pain in the lower back.

 Typical back pain often feels better after rest.
 AS is the opposite.
 Pain and stiffness are usually worse upon waking.
 While exercise may make ordinary back pain worse, AS symptoms may actually feel better after exercise.